How we were sold the Lotto dream

 "We recently carried out a piece of work looking at the use of the word 'luck' in relation to our products and as a result of this work have decided we will not in the future put 'lucky stores' or 'lucky regions' in press releases," head of corporate communications Lucy Fullarton said.

-"A core part of our responsible gambling education programme is to ensure our players know that there is nothing they can do to increase their chances of winning and so we don't want anything that may confuse that message."
+"A core part of our responsible gambling education programme is to ensure our players know that there is nothing they can do to increase their chances of winning,so we don't want anything that may confuse that message."

 Fullarton said the press releases were "a bit of light-hearted fun" and never intended to suggest people were more likely to win a prize at certain stores.